happypandax/happypandax/README.md

 # How to install and run
 #### Windows
 1. Download the archive from [releases](https://github.com/Pewpews/happypanda/releases)
-2. Extract the archive in it's own folder (for the sake of cleanliness)
+2. Extract the archive in it's own folder
-3. Happypanda.exe on windows and double click on it!
+3. Find Happypanda.exe and double click on it!

 #### Mac and Linux
 see [INSTALL.md](INSTALL.md)